High-order Solution Transfer between Curved Triangular Meshes: Introduction

 \section{Introduction}

 Solution transfer between meshes is a common problem that has practical applications to many methods in computational physics.
-For example, by allowing the underyling computational domain to change during a simulation, computational effort can be focused dynamically to resolve sensitive features of a numerical solution.
-Mesh adaptivity, this in-flight change in the mesh, requires translating the numerical solution from the old mesh to the new, i.e. solution transfer.
-As another example, Lagrangian or particle-based methods treat each node in the mesh as a particle and so with each timestep the mesh travels \emph{with} the fluid.
-However, over (typically limited) time the mesh becomes distorted and suffers a loss in element quality which causes catastrophic loss in the accuracy of computation.
+For example, by allowing the underyling computational domain to change during a simulation, computational effort can be focused dynamically to resolve relevant features of a numerical solution.
+This so-called mesh adaptivity typically requires translating the numerical solution from the old mesh to the new, \rev{i.e. solution transfer \cite{Babuska1978,Peraire1987,Pain2001,Iske2004}}.
+As another example, Lagrangian or particle-based methods treat each node in the mesh as a particle and so with each timestep the mesh travels \emph{with} the fluid \cite{MR3023731}.
+However, over (typically short) time the mesh becomes distorted and suffers a loss in element quality which eventually causes inaccurate solutions.
 To overcome this, the domain must be remeshed or rezoned and the solution must be transferred (remapped) onto the new mesh configuration.
-A few scenarios where solution transfer is necessary will be considered below to motivate the ``black box'' solution transfer algorithm.
+A related more general class of methods is the Arbitrary Lagrangian-Eulerian (ALE) method, which are not constrained by a fixed computational mesh (the Eulerian approach) or by a fixed fluid flow (the Lagrangian approach) and typically combine the benefits of both approaches \cite{Hirt1974,MR3302403}.

 Solution transfer is needed when a solution (approximated by a discrete field) is known on a \emph{donor} mesh and must be transferred to a \emph{target} mesh.
-In many applications, the field must be conserved for physical reasons, e.g. mass or energy cannot leave or enter the system, hence the focus on \emph{conservative} solution transfer (typically using Galerkin or \(L_2\)-minimizing methods).
+When pointwise interpolation is used to transfer a solution, quantities with physical meaning (e.g. mass, concentration, energy) may not be conserved.
+In many applications, the field must be conserved for physical reasons, e.g. mass or energy cannot leave or enter the system, hence this paper focuses on \emph{conservative} solution transfer (typically using Galerkin or \(L_2\)-minimizing methods).